daniticau/transformer_from_paper/README.md

 # transformer_from_paper
-Transformer architecture from "Attention Is All You Need" in .ipynb Followed from YouTube
+Transformer architecture from "Attention Is All You Need" in .ipynb file.
+Followed from a YouTube video.